c-sanders/BoostAndQtThreads/README.md

 + Can a pattern rule be used instead?

 This now poses the question as to why a pattern rule can't be used instead?
-Afterll, they are more powerful - and clever.
+Afterall, they are more powerful - and clever.
 Couldn't the suffix rule from above be replaced with a pattern rule such as the following;

 	%.hpp : moc_%.cpp